DiffTalk: Crafting Diffusion Models for Generalized Audio-Driven Portraits Animation: Conclusion and Discussion

 In this paper, we have proposed a generalized and high-fidelity talking head synthesis method based on a crafted conditional diffusion model.
 Apart from the audio signal condition to drive the lip motions, we further incorporate reference images as driving factors to model the personalized appearance, which enables the learned model to comfortably generalize across different identities without any further fine-tuning.
 Furthermore, our proposed DiffTalk can be gracefully tailored for higher-resolution synthesis with negligible extra computational cost.

-\textbf{Limitations.} The proposed method models talking head generation as an iterative denoising process, which needs more time to synthesize a frame compared with most GAN-based approaches.
-This is also a common problem of LDM-based works which warrants further research.
-Nonetheless, we have a large speed advantage over most 3D-based methods.
+\textbf{Limitations.} The DiffTalk models talking head generation as an iterative denoising process, which needs more time to synthesize a frame compared with most GAN-based approaches.
+This is also a common problem of LDM-based works.
+When driving a portrait with more challenging cross-identity audio, the audio-lip synchronization of the synthesized video is slightly inferior to the ones under self-driven setting.
+During inference, the network is also sensitive to the mask shape in $z_T$, where the mask needs to cover the mouth region completely and its shape cannot leak any lip shape information.
+All these inspire our further research directions for superior synthesis results.
 Since talking head technology may raise potential misuse issues, we are committed to combating these malicious behaviors and advocate positive applications.
 Additionally, researchers who want to use our code will be required to get authorization and add watermarks to the generated videos.